Amsterdam/vergunningcheck/CONTRIBUTING.md

 - sttr-file; sttr is an XML standard for dutch DSO legislation
 - xml to json; we convert sttr-XML to JSON for better performance
 - sttr-builder; the tool used to build sttr-files
-- check; the activity of checking whether you need a permit (dutch: vergunning)
+- check; the activity of checking whether you need a permit (see permit)
 - visitor; the person performing a check
-- checker; the tool itself, intro, register lookups, a set of questions and conclusion
+- checker; the tool itself (including an intro page, register lookups, a set of questions and a conclusion)

 ## Commiting